Dental implants

 CT scan

-The CT scanning software allows the dentist to determine if bone quantity and quality exists and can be used to virtually place dental implants using the computer program prior to any surgical intervention.
+The CT scanning software allows the dentist to determine if bone quantity and quality exist and can be used to virtually place dental implants using the computer program before any surgical intervention.
 Thus, it eliminates the possible manual placement errors and matches planning to prosthetic requirements.

 CBCT with more windows